• Skip to primary navigation

 1. Cosmetic Acupuncture

-Cosmetic acupuncture, or facial acupuncture is a type of acupuncture that is performed on the face.
-It is an anti-aging treatment that can help improve facial elasticity and skin hydration, both of which can help reduce the appearance of wrinkles.
+Cosmetic acupuncture, also known as facial acupuncture, is a type of acupuncture that is done on the face.
+It can help improve facial elasticity and skin hydration, both of which can help reduce the appearance of wrinkles and reduce the signs of aging.

 2. Red light therapy